How to Pick the Best Condenser Microphone under 100 –

 + DURABILITY: Best condenser microphone is the one which works perfectly with the fewest technical problems.
 If all other features are quite same, then go for that one which has simplest setup.
 Then you just need to plug and play.

-+ FREQUENCY RESPONSE: Some microphones are equipped with a large diaphragm specially designed to pick up lower frequency such as male vocals, bass guitar and drum.
-Some mics are provided with small diaphragm or small capsule designed to pick up the higher frequencies such as female vocals, sharpness of acoustic guitar and shimmering cymbals.
++ DIAPHRAGM SIZE: Some microphones are equipped with a large diaphragm specially designed to capture more sound details.
+Some mics are provided with small diaphragm designed to pick up the higher SPL such as guitar amplifiers, drums …

 + DIRECTIONALITY:All the condenser microphones are provided with different types of directional pattern or polar pattern.
 For voice over and studio recording purpose a focused directional and cardioid or hyper-cardioid polar pattern would be ideal.
 Select the one which perfectly suits your needs.